Monday to Friday

 We appreciate your generosity, but food safety is our top priority.

+Please do not leave items outside.
 Items not received in person will likely be discarded.

 The Laramie Soup Kitchen welcomes your food donations.